r0d0lf0/health-miles/README.md

   2. It runs faster and lets you run tests on systems without a UI such as a Redhat Linux build machine (Jenkins).
   3. It acts like a real browser only the screen isn't drawn out, but you can still take screenshots.
   4. Make sure you get the right binary depending on you platform, there is a known issue on OSX.
+  5. Download the version you need and place it in the base directory of this project - <http://phantomjs.org/download.html>

 How to run **headless**?